Agricultural Law Schools: How to Choose

 Agricultural Master of Laws (LL.M.)
 Programs

 LL.M programs can be earned with the completion of one year in an individualized course of study.
 Students must have earned a J.D. in order to apply for an LL.M program.
-Currently, there is only one LL.M. program in agricultural law in the country.
+Currently, there are few LL.M. programs in agricultural law.
 This program allows students to either further their area of expertise or expand their scope of agricultural law.
 Coursework includes:

 - Food policy and law